shizuo-kaji/CubicalRipser_3dim/README.md

 ## Difference with the original version
 I added the following functionality:
-- input/output numpy array file (.npy): see the Jupyter Notebook example found under the demo directory.
+- Python friendly: see the Jupyter Notebook example found under the demo directory.
-- input size up to 2^20-1 x 2^20-1 x 2^20-1
+- input size up to 2^20-1 x 2^20-1 x 2^20-1 (compared to 510x510x510)
-- cleaned up/optimised codes (much less memory footprint, much faster for certain data)
+- cleaned up/optimised codes (much less memory footprint, much faster for certain data; sometimes more than 100 times.)
 - cache control
 - option to use the Alexander duality for the highest degree persistent homology
 - output birth/death location
-- python binding

 ## TODO
-- When using Alexander duality for 2d image, it saves memory if we use the 2d complex (currently, we compute for a thickened 3d complex having the same PH)
+- Do no use bounding cells so that we can reduce memory usage. (but using an accessor for cell weights affects performance, so we have to find another way.)